Bagel

 A bagel (בײגל; bajgiel /pl/; also spelled beigel) is a bread roll originating in the Jewish communities of Poland.
 Bagels are traditionally made from yeasted wheat dough that is shaped by hand into a torus or ring, briefly boiled in water, and then baked.
 The result is a dense, chewy, doughy interior with a browned and sometimes crisp exterior.

 Bagels are often topped with seeds baked on the outer crust—traditional choices include poppy and sesame seeds—or with salt grains.
 Different dough types include whole-grain and rye.
 The basic roll-with-a-hole design, hundreds of years old, allows even cooking and baking of the dough; it also allows groups of bagels to be gathered on a string or dowel for handling, transportation, and retail display.

-The earliest known mention of a boiled-then-baked ring-shaped bread can be found in a 13th-century Syrian cookbook, where they are referred to as ka'ak.
-Bagel-like bread known as obwarzanek was common earlier in Poland as seen in royal family accounts from 1394.
 Bagels have been widely associated with Ashkenazi Jews since the 17th century; they were first mentioned in 1610 in Jewish community ordinances in Kraków, Poland.

 Bagels are now a popular bread product in North America and Poland, especially in cities with a large Jewish population.
 Bagels are also sold (fresh or frozen, often in many flavors) in supermarkets.